mwangi-george/mwangi-george/README.md

-📊 Data Scientist | 📈 R Enthusiast | 🧪 Exploring Insights
+📊 Data Scientist | 📈 R Enthusiast | 🧪 Exploring Julia

 Passionate about leveraging data to drive informed decisions, I'm a dedicated data scientist proficient in the R ecosystem.
 My journey in the world of data revolves around transforming raw information into actionable insights.